Insanch1k/Healthy-Eat-App/README.md

 ### Main application possibilities:
 - Calculation of daily calories based on user's height, weight and activity
 - Calculate of index body weight
-- Decide normal weight for height or no
 - After calculating user can see all results
 - Based on the calculated calories, calculate the diet for lose weight
 - Based on the calculated calories, calculate the diet for stable weight